azinke/Thermistor/README.md

 # Thermistor
 Negative Temperature Coeficient Thermistor

-The current library is build based on a  with the following characteristics:
+The current library is build based on an NTC thermistor with the following
+characteristics:

 - Stainless steel sheath and waterproof
 - Measurement range: -20 to 105 °C